ubahnverleih/simple-opening-hours/README.md

 # SimpleOpeningHours()

-SimpleOpeningHours is a small JavaScript class to parse OpenStreetMap `opening_hours` It only supports the human readable parts and not [this complete crazy overengineered specification](https://wiki.openstreetmap.org/wiki/Key:opening_hours/specification).
+SimpleOpeningHours is a small JavaScript class to parse OpenStreetMap `opening_hours`.
+It only supports the human readable parts and not [this complete crazy overengineered specification](https://wiki.openstreetmap.org/wiki/Key:opening_hours/specification).

 ## Supported opening_hours examples